nahanoo/curves/documentation/documentation.md

 #### Species

-The Species sheet is used to parse which species was grown in which well.
-So far `curves` only works with monoculture data.
-For every well specified in `Group` one must define the full name of the grown bacteria.
-In the example below, all samples filled out before in `Groups` are Agrobacterium tumefaciens.
+The Species sheet is used to indicate which species was grown in each well.
+Currently, Curves only supports monoculture data.
+For every well specified in the Groups sheet, you must define the full name of the grown bacteria.
+In the example below, all samples previously specified in Groups are Agrobacterium tumefaciens.

 <table><thead>
   <tr>